All About the Andersons

 All About the Andersons is an American sitcom television series that originally aired on The WB from September 12, 2003, to February 12, 2004.
 It was canceled after one season.

 Premise

-Anthony Anderson is a single father and struggling actor who moves back into his parents' house only to find that his room has been rented out to a nursing student.
+Anthony Anderson is a single father and struggling actor who moves back into his parents' house only to find that his room has been rented out to a medical school student.
 Upon return, he realizes why he moved out in the first place.